US Domestic Adoption Process

 Meet with your personal adoption counselor who will discuss your interest in adoption.

 The home study consists of a series of couple and/or individual interviews with your counselor, selecting the adoption program that is right for you, home visits, paperwork, and a series of educational classes that will prepare you for welcoming a child into your home.
 Your counselor will work closely with you throughout your preparation process.
-A home study is the legal document required for licensure as a foster parent in the state of Illinois.
-It documents the backgrounds, lifestyles, home setting and medical history of an adoptive family.
+A home study is the legal document which outlines the backgrounds, lifestyles, home setting and medical history of an adoptive family.
 A home study also includes a background check and fingerprinting.
-When you adopt through an agency, a foster parent license is required.

-A home study is made up of the following parts:
+A home study consists of the following components:

 Expectant parents who are considering placing a child and prospective adoptive parents meet to determine if they want to work together toward an open adoption.